worfinator/AlarmController/README.md

-# AlarmController
+# AlarmMonitor

-AlarmController is a Node.js based application to control [PIFace_Alarm](https://github.com/worfinator/PIFace_Alarm) via a web interface.
+AlarmMonitor is a Node.js based application to view MQTT messages from [PIFace_Alarm](https://github.com/worfinator/PIFace_Alarm) via the console

 ## Status